 INTRODUCTION

 Maspin, also known as SerpinB5, is a member of the serine protease inhibitor family, which was identified by Zou et al[1] in 1994[2-4].
-In most of the studies, it was proved to act as a tumor suppressor, through inhibitory effects on invasion, motility, angiogenesis and through stimulation of a mitochondrial apoptosis pathway[1-4].
+In most of the studies, it acted as a tumor suppressor through inhibitory effects on invasion, motility, and angiogenesis and through stimulation of a mitochondrial apoptosis pathway[1-4].
 This negative impact on tumor cells is supposed to be p53-linked[5].

-Maspin can also induce epigenetic changes, like cytosine methylation, de-acetylation, chromatin condensation or histones modulation[3].
+Maspin can also induce epigenetic changes like cytosine methylation, de-acetylation, chromatin condensation, or histone modulation[3].
 Recent in vitro studies focused on maspin secretion[6,7].
-These studies tried to prove that maspin is a soluble free- or an exosome cargo-protein, which might be chemically synthesized and used as a future medical drug[6,7].
-In vitro, maspin proved its ability to influence the peritumoral microenvironment by enhancing macrophage secretion of inflammatory cytokines[6,7].
+These studies tried to prove that maspin is a soluble free or an exosome cargo protein, which might be chemically synthesized and used as a future medical drug[6,7].
+In vitro, maspin influenced the peritumoral microenvironment by enhancing macrophage secretion of inflammatory cytokines[6,7].

-In the human body, maspin is expressed in many tissues or organs and is down- or up-regulated in malignant tumors.
-As maspin shows different subcellular localizations (cytoplasm and nuclear), in both normal and tumor tissues, it is difficult to appreciate its exact role in tumorigenesis, tumor invasion or progression[8].
-The aim of this review was to perform a complex synthesis regarding maspin expression in different organs, form normal tissue to non-tumor disorders and malignant transformation.
+In the human body, maspin is expressed in many tissues or organs and is down or upregulated in malignant tumors.
+As maspin shows different subcellular localizations (cytoplasmic and nuclear), in both normal and tumor tissues, it is difficult to appreciate its exact role in tumorigenesis, tumor invasion, or progression[8].
+The aim of this review was to perform a complex synthesis regarding maspin expression in different organs, from normal tissue to non-tumor disorders and malignant transformation.
 The organ-related subcellular expression was also emphasized.

 METHODOLOGY